aashiryarai/fabflix/README.md

 # Fabflix (CS 122B – Spring 2025)

 Fabflix is a full-stack movie browsing web application built throughout CS 122B.
-The project progressively evolves from a basic MySQL-backed web app into a scalable, distributed system with replication, connection pooling, full-text search, and load balancing.
+The project progressively evolves from a basic MySQL-backed web app into a scalable, distributed system with replication, connection pooling, full-text search, load balancing, and Kubernetes-based container orchestration.

 ---